-If you have Social Security disability benefits questions, they are best answered by a Charleston, South Carolina attorney who has experience with Social Security disability claims.
+If you have Social Security disability benefits questions, they are best answered by a Charleston, South Carolina Social Security Disability lawyer who has experience with Social Security disability claims.

 In order to qualify for disability benefits, you must be able to prove that you are totally disabled.
 The entire process can be very complex, which is why you should have the help of an attorney who is well versed in disability claims.